ImmuNet Hot Topics

 5/18/2020 - ImmuNet’s Reminder/Recall functionality

 Healthcare providers are encouraged to remind their patients to get vaccinated.
-To use ImmuNet’s Reminder/Recall functionality, click here for the Quick Reference Guide.
+Refer to the Reminder/Recall Request Quick Reference Guide for step-by-step instructions on how to use ImmuNet’s Reminder/Recall functionality.

 VFC Providers, see this VFC webpage for more information.